brentjett/Basset/readme.md

 Version 0.9.7
 - Comment out template enqueue processor - not ready
 - Add admin support for social icons.
 See Settings -> Business Information
+- Add template enqueue support (Stylesheets and Scripts) for template and template parts.